stickersandstamps/cat-destroy/proposal.md

 - Week 1
   1. Create Screens
     - Create seperate screens for the menu, game, and options.
-  2. Create Main Menu buttons
+  2. Create Main Menu Buttons
     - Create play, options, and quit buttons.
     - Allow the player to quit before starting the game by pressing escape or the quit button.
   3. Add Main Menu Music